xtrinch/create-react-app-module-federation-example/README.md

 in their respective folders (Provided you have also ran their dependencies, e.g. you need to run `library` to run `app2`).

+Firstly, install the required packages by running `yarn` in each of the `packages/` and in the root.

 To start the app with lerna, run in root of repository:
 `yarn run start`